chengniedotcom/chengniedotcom.github.io/_pages/about.md

 - Fang B, Nie C, Zheng Z (Eric).
 Does Blockchain Prevent Speculation?
 Evidence from an NFT Platform.
 Submitted for the 1st round review at _Journal of Management Information Systems_

+- Chen W, Nie C, Xie K, Li X. Dance with Algorithms: Impact of Algorithmic Buyers on Housing Affordability.
+Submitted for the 1st round review at _Management Science_

 ## Work in Progress

 - Meng J, Zhang C, Nie C, Li H. From Licensing Regulation to Impact: Home-Sharing Services, Crimes, and Long-Term Rental.

-- Chen W, Nie C, Xie K, Li X. Impact of Algorithmic Buyers on Housing Affordability.

 - Yang M, Nie C, Ji Y, Mookerjee V. Stay in Your Comfort Zone: Evidence from Quality Competition.